Natomas Truck Accident Lawyer

-In addition to black box data, there are other important pieces of evidence your attorney should seek to retrieve and maintain from the commercial truck.
-For example, federal regulations mandate that the truck operator keep a record of important information while the truck is in use.
+In addition to black box data, there are other essential pieces of evidence your attorney should seek to retrieve and maintain from the commercial truck.
+For example, federal regulations mandate that the truck operator record important information while the truck is in use.
 For example, trucking companies must maintain records of the regular inspections and repairs made to the vehicle.
-If these records indicate that the semi-truck was not inspected or neglected, it can help establish liability on the part of the trucking company.
+If these records indicate that the semi-truck was not inspected or neglected, it can help establish liability on the trucking company.

-Another important piece of evidence is the bill of lading and data from the weigh station.
+Another critical piece of evidence is the bill of lading and data from the weigh station.
 This evidence can help establish whether the semi-truck was overloaded, which may have caused the truck to turn over or jackknife on a road or highway.

-As mentioned, there are federal regulations in place governing the hours of service for truck operators.
+As mentioned, there are federal regulations governing the hours of service for truck operators.
 These regulations limit the amount of time an operator can be on the road to help ensure they do not become fatigued.
 This is why your injury lawyer should take action to request the preservation of the truck operator's logbook.Natomas Truck Accident FAQ